ash-greninja/pokecord-catcher/README.md

 	"CatchMinDelay": 500,
 	// The maximum delay in MILISECONDS for a catch "CatchMaxDelay": 1000,
+	// The ID of the channel you want the spammer to send messages to.
+	"SpamChannelID": 696969696969,
+	// Minimum delay in MILISECONDS for the spammer.
+	"SpammerMinDelay": 3000,
+	// Maximum delay in MILISECONDS for the spammer.
+	"SpammerMaxDelay": 4500,
+	// Messages for the spammer to send.
+Selected randomly.
+	"SpammerMessages": ["david has 10 bowling balls", "my name jeff", "THE PAIN", "SAVE ME"],
 	// Guilds that the bot should listen on only when in guild whitelist mode "WhitelistedGuilds": [696969696969, 420420420420]
 }